 It’s a mouse trap.
 You come for something that smells like food only to get trapped or poisoned.

 The same holds true for the video of CT Fletcher.
-He has the charisma and the talent to sell you an idea and win you over on emotional level.
+He has the charisma and the talent to sell you an idea through right-brain arguments.
 People look at the video above and fall for it like it’s reality.

-The music, CT Fletcher’s voice, the environment and before all the ego satisfaction seem appealing and you just want to get a barbell and curl, curl, curl till the end of time.
+The music, CT Fletcher’s voice, the environment and before all the ego opium put all critical thinking to sleep.

-While this may seem unrelated to overtraining, the video of CT Fletcher has similar goal – to make you subscribe to some kind of magical ideology.
+While this may seem unrelated to overtraining, the video of CT Fletcher has a similar goal – to make you subscribe to a magical ideology.

-It’s funny how CT Fletcher used an exercise such as the bicep curl to demonstrate his anti-overtraining position.
-He knows very well that more fools are going to be attracted because big biceps sell quite well.
+It’s funny how CT Fletcher used an exercise like the bicep curl to demonstrate his anti-overtraining position.
+He knows very well that this approach will attract more fools because big biceps sell very well.

-How come he didn’t use an exercise such as the deadlift to prove that overtraining is a myth?
-Well, because deadlifting heavy everyday is truly impossible without CNS and overall mental breakdown.
+How come he didn’t use the deadlift to prove that overtraining is a myth?
+Well, because deadlifting heavy every day is truly impossible without a mental breakdown.

 The bicep curl is an easy exercise to recover from.
 You can effectively do biceps curls while watching Big Brother or something equally brain dead.
-That’s because the exercise does not take a lot from you.
+The exercise does not take a lot from you.

-Overtraining is very real.
-It exists despite what people on steroids want you to believe.
-Of course, this should not serve as an excuse for easy workouts once in a blue moon, but there is a limit that should not be crossed in order to avoid actual regression and injuries.
-A little bit of overtraing will not kill you but it’s not needed to achieve progress.
+Overtraining exists despite what people on steroids want you to believe.
+Of course, this should not serve as an excuse for easy workouts, but there is a limit that should not be crossed to avoid regression and injuries.
+A little bit of overtraining will not kill you, but it’s not required to progress.